-There is another route that requires 4×4 vehicle, as the road condition is bad for any smaller vehicle.
+There is another route that requires a 4×4 vehicle, as the road condition is bad for any smaller vehicle.
 It is via Skardu City, which is just 30 KM.
 So, if you are in Skardu city, and you have a 4×4 vehicle, then you can visit Deosai on it.
-However, if you’re in Gilgit or on Karakorum highway, it is better to go to Deosai via Astore Valley if you have a smaller car.
+However, if you’re in Gilgit or on the Karakorum highway, it is better to go to Deosai via Astore Valley if you have a smaller car.
 The road condition of Astore Valley is better than the Skardu route.
 If you do not have a 4×4 vehicle then the best thing to do is to visit Deosai national Park and get back from the Astore Valley.
 Going to Skardu via Deosai on the smaller vehicle can lead to damage to the car, as the route is only for 4×4 vehicles.

 Deosai plains receive heavy snowfall throughout the year, it is common for Deosai to receive snowfall in mid-summer.
-The lakes including the famous Sheosar lake get frozen as well as snow-covered in Winter till mid of June.
-The snow starts to melt in July, and slowly Deosai plains begin to turn into lush green till November.
+Lakes in Deosai including the famous Sheosar lake get frozen as well as snow-covered in Winter till mid of June.
+The snow starts to melt in June, and slowly Deosai plains begin to turn into lush green till July-August.
 The best time to camp in Deosai National Park is from July to November.

 The road condition on the Deosai Plateau is suitable for 4×4 vehicles.
 If you have a smaller vehicle then this could be a problem in many spots.
 Additionally, it is not advised for smaller vehicles to get to Skardu via Deosai Plains.